pfgithub/threadclient/README.md

 -   [ ] catch errors in more places
 -   [ ] set up hot module replacement to support reloading `clients/reddit.ts` (currently it doesn't because old copies of client objects are stored)
 -   [ ] when a reply window thing is open with entered text, prompt before closing the page. make sure this works for 2+ open reply things even if one is closed
+-   [ ] res-like click and drag image to zoom. and get rid of the click to open in new tab, there's a link right above the image you can click

 reddit todo: